BooDoo/death_extractor/README.md

 ```
 git clone ...
 cd death_extractor
-git submodule init
+git submodule init --update
-git submodule update
 ```

- `imgur_secrets` and `tumblr_secrets` list environment variables which should be populated with your access information for these APIs then run `daas.py` (_Deaths As A Service_)
+ `imgur_secrets`, `tumblr_secrets` and `snapchat_secrets` list environment variables which should be populated with your access information for these
+APIs
+then run `daas.py` (_Deaths As A Service_)

 How Does It Work?